genicam/harvesters/README.rst

     print(buffer.image.ndarray)
     h.queue_buffer(buffer)

 In this option, again, do not forget that you have to queue the buffer by yourself.
-If you forot queueing it, you'll lose a buffer that can be used for image acquisition.
+If you forgot queueing it, then you'll lose a buffer that can be used for image acquisition.

 ########################
 How to Use Harvester GUI